What are the Different Types of Painter’s Tape?

 Adhesive tapes for home improvement projects are not all the same.

-It would help if you understood the differences between these painter’s tapes before purchasing one of them.
+It will help if you understand these differences before purchasing one.

 1- Blue Tape

-Just be careful not to leave the tape on the surface for too long or else it could pull away some of the underlying surfaces when you try to peel the tape away after the paint is dry.
+Just be careful not to leave this medium-tack tape on the surface for too long, or else it could pull away some of the underlying surfaces when you try to peel the tape away after the paint is dry.

 2- Green Tape